Nonprofit-Open-Data-Collective/irs-990-data-issue-tracker/index.md

 The IRS has started to systematically release administrative data and meta-data related to over 1.5 million charitable organizations.
 The data, however, is complex.
 And documentation is often sparse.

 This site was created to centalize **discussions around data documentation, meta-data, and quality control issue** in order to avoid duplication of efforts and make the open data more useful.

+*The forum is not intended for questions about analyzing data, unless they are related to systematic errors discovered in public datasets.*

 <br>